kbulutozler/blog-website/index.md

 "Strawberry Swing As an editor with a history of personal attacks and of creating attack pages, I disagree that it wasn't appropriate."
 ```
+Data can be provided upon request from Steven Bethard from University of Arizona Information Department.

+### Application

+#### Source Code
+The source code is used from for a version (0.6.1) of transformers repository.
+My modified version of the original code can be found from my own [repository](https://github.com/kbulutozler/BERT-multilabel-classification). transformers repository from huggingface is publicly available with all its versions on github.

+#### Training
+Once you clone the repository, only run_classifier_custom.py file is enough.
+The command should specify following parameters:
+- data_dir
+- bert_model: for fine tuning, use bert-base, for using already fine tuned model (multi domain approach), give the directory of said model
+- task_name: give sst-2
+- output_dir
+- cache_dir
+- max_seq_length: try 128 or 256
+- train_batch_size: try 16, 32, 64 or 128
+- learning_rate: try 8e-6, 2e-5, 4e-5 or 8e-5
+- num_train_epochs: try 2, 3, 4, 5, 6 or 8

+This is basically fine tuning a language model by adjusting it to a binary classification task (sst-2) for a specific domain (see data section).
+As explained in the approach sections,

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for